 I was honored to be asked to return to the 2016 World Food Championships as a judge for the dessert category.
 After extensive training, I became a certified food sport judge in the E.A.T. methodology.

-I am proud to be one of five competitors from my state of Louisiana to compete in the 2017 World Food Championships.
+I was proud to be one of five competitors from my state of Louisiana to compete in the 2017 World Food Championships.
 My category-Chili In 2018, I came in second in the Taste of America Challenge for the state of Louisiana securing a competition spot at the 2018 World Food Championships.

 I’m the event chef of the Riverbend Garden Growers Exchange, a group fighting food waste one garden and one neighborhood at a time.
 Learn more about it in the Country Roads Magazine article.
 Did I mention I love cooking!

 I enjoy cooking for local charities and benefits.